Ultimate Guide To WordPress RSS

 Autoblog WordPress Plugin

-Autoblog is an easy-to-use plugin that can be set-up in minutes, with no coding required and no complicated instructions.
-Simply copy and paste in the URL of your feed, name your feed (for admin purposes) and select a blog that you want it to post to.
+Autoblog is an easy-to-use plugin that can be set-up very quickly, without coding skills or complicated instructions.
+Just copy and paste in your feed URL, give your feed a name (for admin purposes) and select a blog that you want it to post to.

 For more details, go here: